How to Relieve Morning Sickness : Advice From Moms Who've Been There

 Toss the FitBit into your lowest nightstand drawer because if you're dealing with morning sickness, you're probably not going to be counting steps for a while.
 Still, if and when you can manage, get outside for a breath of fresh air and a quick walk to stretch your legs, soak in some sun, and get your mind off of this temporary misery, even if it's just hauling the kitchen trash across the driveway to the dumpster or fetching your mail.

-Why Does Everything Gross Me Out?
+Why Does Everything Gross Me Out When I'm Pregnant?

 No one really knows.
 It's a bummer answer, but it's the truth.
 All that's really understood about morning sickness is that it's likely caused by the surge of hormones and drastic physical changes (like lowered blood pressure) your body experiences during that crucial first-trimester of pregnancy.